Maumagnaguagno/MindFreak/README.md

 ```

 The current implementation expects the brainfuck filename, execution mode and tape bounds.
-The C mode is the fastest, it requires GCC to compile.
+The C mode is the fastest, it requires a compiler.
 The tape is bounded by default to ``500`` cells, make it ``0`` to support any size.
 An unbounded tape is slower and C mode will use the default size to allocate the tape.
 The main of this project is just an example of the API, all modes can be executed in sequence.